-Meleagant, Meleagaunce, Meleagraunce, Meliagance, Meligrance, Meliaganus, Meliakanz, Meljacanz, Meljaganz, Meljahkanz, Miliagraunce, Milienc, Miljanz
+Meleagant, Meleagaunce, Meleaganz, Meleagraunce, Meleganz, Meliagance, Meliagans, Meliagant, Meliaganus, Meliagraunce, Meligrance, Meliakanz, Meljacanz, Meljaganz, Meljahkanz, Melyagant, Miliagraunce, Milienc, Miljanz

 Guenevere rode a-Maying with ten unarmed knights and ten ladies in the woods and fields around Westminster.
 Here Meliagrant waylaid them and carried them to his own castle.
 Later, he trapped Lancelot in his stronghold by causing him to drop "more than ten fathom into a cave full of straw".
 Such trapdoors befit the castles of villainous knights.